claabs/epicgames-freegames-node/Readme.md

 in your `config.json`.

-##### Notification setup
+### Notifications

 Each notification method has unique setup instructions.
 Read [its documentation]([notification methods](https://claabs.github.io/epicgames-freegames-node/classes/AppConfig.html#notifiers)) on the config site for exact details and instructions.
 The [example config](https://claabs.github.io/epicgames-freegames-node/classes/AppConfig.html) may also help as an example.

-##### Testing notification and webserver
+### Testing notification and web server

-Since captcas may not always appear, the notification methods and webserver can be manually tested.
+Since user actions may not always be required, the notification methods and web server can be manually tested.
 Essentially, you just need to add:

 ```jsonc
   "testNotifiers": true,
 ```

 to the root of your `config.json`.
 For more details check out the [config docs](https://claabs.github.io/epicgames-freegames-node/classes/AppConfig.html#testNotifiers).

-#### Two-factor login

-Epic has begun [enforcing two-factor](https://www.epicgames.com/store/en-US/news/two-factor-authentication-required-when-claiming-free-games) when claiming some free games.
-It rarely may be necessary for some free games when using this tool.

-If you have two-factor authentication (2FA) enabled on your account, you need to add your TOTP secret as an environment variable.
-To get your TOTP secret, you may need to redo your 2FA setup:

-1. Go [here](https://www.epicgames.com/account/password) to enable 2FA.
-1. Click "enable authenticator app."
-1. In the section labeled "manual entry key," copy the key.
-1. Use your authenticator app to add scan the QR code.
-1. Activate 2FA by completing the form and clicking activate.
-1. Once 2FA is enabled, use the key you copied as the value for the TOTP parameter.

-If you can't get 2FA working with this tool, try enabling `MAKE PRIMARY` for "Authenticator App" in your Epic account settings.
+Note: to optimize for standby memory usage, the web server does not run when the process is not running.
+The web server will only be available during a scheduled run.

 ### Docker Configuration